dojo/docs/quickstart/debugging.rst

   * alert() in a tight loop might make it impossible to stop without killing the browser process
   * You cannot easily print object contents or arrays

-Clearly alert's just not powerful enough.
+Clearly alert is just not powerful enough.
 In Dojo logging, you can associate messages with severity, just like in log4j.
 The following code illustrates the five severity levels:

 .. js ::